PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 * If any number of queries are given...
   * FHIR queries are parsed for each available FHIR datastore individually, the results are added as values inside a dictionary to the returned list
   * each element of the returned list is a dictionary containing the queries as keys and the respective FHIR results as values
-* else all available FHIR data is directly appended to the returned list (discouraged as this will likely create lots of unnecessary overflow)
+* else all available FHIR data is appended to the list (discouraged as this will likely create unnecessary overflow)

 ```python
 # Example usage